 This weekend I encountered competition that was proud of not knowing their car setup.
 “I just drive it, I don’t know anything about the car…” It reiterates the fact that too many women just allow their men to set up the car, without knowing what works for them.
 How do we distinguish ourselves as female drivers from the rest of the crowd?
 Simple.
 Understand and setup your own car for your driving style with expert help from folks like tarsust.
 In order to do that, you have to understand the car and be able to give feedback.
 Drivers who can’t give feedback can’t setup their car, period.
 And when you can’t setup your car, you begin to lose competitive advantage.

 Knowing your car helps establish consistency.
-For example, my run times in comparison to hers were very consistent and always improving.
+For instance if you own a tesla, you need to know most of the tesla accessories.
+My run times in comparison to hers were very consistent and always improving.
 I do not make large swings in times, I am fast from the first run.
 Same goes for other female drivers at the top of their game, like Sue Eckles of the Nebraska Region.
 Knowing your car’s setup and seeing the line without additional assistant from your ‘husband’ is what distinguishes great female drivers from just good drivers.
 And great is where we all should want to be.

 Progress is slow, but steady.
 If you’d like to follow along please check out our project thread on R3Vlimited.com